kumardheeraj394/k8s-db-demo-app/Kubernetes_Learning_Path_README.md

 - **Persistent Volume Claims (PVC):** User requests for storage.
 - **StorageClasses:** Define different storage types and provisioners.
 - **Dynamic Provisioning:** Auto-creates PVs when PVCs are made.

 ---

+## 6. ResourceQuota

+✅ What is a ResourceQuota?
+A ResourceQuota is a Kubernetes object used to limit the amount of resources (like CPU, memory, storage, pods, etc.) that can be consumed in a namespace.

+This is useful in multi-tenant environments to prevent any one team or application from using all cluster resources.

+📌 What Can You Limit?
+You can restrict:

+Total number of pods

+Total CPU or memory usage

+Number of services, PVCs, secrets, configmaps

+Storage per PVC

+Custom resource usage (like GPUs)

+---